Explaining 650 GeV and 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I

 Hereafter, we identify $H$ as the SM-like Higgs boson and $h$ as a lighter state.
-In Eq. (\ref{Eq:lambda}) we present the relations between the potential parameters $\lambda_{i}$'s with the physical parameters of the model in the gauge basis:
+Expressing the entries of these mass matrices in terms of the potential parameters $\lambda_i$, $m_{12}^2$, and the VEVs, and inverting these relations, one obtains the expressions of the quartic couplings $\lambda_i$ in terms of the physical scalar masses, mixing angles, and $\tan\beta$, as summarized in Eq.~(\ref{Eq:lambda}).
+The detailed derivations can be found in \cite{Branco:2011iw,Bhattacharyya:2015nca}.

 Comparing with Eq.(\ref{eq:scalarpot}), one can notice that the potential has seven independent parameters.
 Writing down the above potential in the mass basis, instead, one can express all the $\lambda_i$'s in terms of the physical Higgs masses $h, H, A$ and $H^\pm$, the angles $\alpha$ (regulating the mixing between the two neutral CP-even Higgs states) and $\beta$ (the ratio of the two VEVs) plus the softly symmetry breaking term $m_{12}$.
 We use the latter parameterisation for further analysis.